 OUR OBSERVATION: Patients are at the center of health care, which makes their voice invaluable for the representation of their communities.
-Patient engagement keeps health centers accountable so that the best services can be provided.
-Patients must continue to be encouraged to voice their needs to ensure optimal care.
+Patient engagement keeps health centers accountable so that the best services can be provided for the medically underserved.
+Patients must continue to be encouraged to voice their needs to ensure optimal care for their unique needs.

 ➠ Voter registration.
 Learn more about advocacy and civic engagement during the election year here.
 Register to vote so your voice is heard!

 ➠ Engage the local CHC board for advocacy.
 Learn more about the Board Member Advocacy Certificate.